Orlando, Florida: Climate

 Like much of the deep Southern United States, Orlando has a humid subtropical climate (Köppen: Cfa, Trewartha: Cfhl).
 The two basic seasons in Orlando are a very hot and rainy season, lasting from May until late October (roughly coinciding with the Atlantic hurricane season), and a mild and dry season from November through April.
 The area's warm and humid climate is caused primarily by its low elevation, its position relatively close to the Tropic of Cancer, and its location in the center of a peninsula.
 Many characteristics of its climate are a result of its proximity to the Gulf Stream, which flows around the peninsula of Florida.

 During the height of Orlando's humid summer season, high temperatures are typically in the low 90s °F (32–34 °C), while low temperatures rarely fall below the low 70s °F (22–24 °C).
 The average window for 90 °F temperatures is April 9 to October 14.
 The area's humidity acts as a buffer, usually preventing actual temperatures from exceeding 100 °F, but also pushing the heat index to over 110 °F. The city's highest recorded temperature is 103 °F, set on September 8, 1921.
 During these months, strong afternoon thunderstorms occur almost daily.
 These storms are caused by air masses from the Gulf of Mexico and the Atlantic Ocean colliding over Central Florida.
 They are highlighted by spectacular lightning and can also bring heavy rain (sometimes several inches per hour) and powerful winds as well as rare damaging hail.

-During the winter, humidity is much lower and temperatures are more moderate, and can fluctuate more readily.
+The winter, in contrast, consists of warm, sunny days and cool nights.
+The humidity is much lower than the summer and often has a crisp feel that can be described as spring-like in temperate regions further north.
+Additionally, the weather is much more volatile, and brief cold snaps can occur.
 The monthly daily average temperature in January is 60.6 °F. Temperatures dip below the freezing mark on an average of only 1.6 nights per year and the lowest recorded temperature is 18 °F, set on December 28, 1894.
 The annual mean minimum is just above 30 F putting Orlando in hardiness zone 10a.
 Because the winter season is dry and freezing temperatures usually occur only after cold fronts (and their accompanying precipitation) have passed, snow is exceptionally rare.
 The only accumulation ever to occur in the city proper since record keeping began was in 1948, although some accumulation occurred in surrounding areas in a snow event in January 1977 that reached Miami.
 Flurries have also been observed in 1989, 2006, and 2010.